James A. Merriman: Civil rights and community leadership

 Merriman was the first president of the Portland branch of the NAACP, which was founded in 1914.
 With Merriman in a leadership role, in 1915 the Portland NAACP convinced the Portland City Council to ban the showing of any film promoting racial hatred (after the council members watched The Birth of a Nation).

 During World War I, he was appointed as a Four Minute Man and was enrolled as a member of the Volunteer Medical Service Corps.

 While living in Portland he was heavily involved in the community, moderating local forums, directing church plays, and serving as the president of a literary society.
-He was a member of the Mystic Shriners, Knights of Pythias, and a thirty-second degree Mason.
+He was a member of the Mystic Shriners, Improved Benevolent and Protective Order of Elks of the World, Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia, and a 32nd degree Scottish Rite Mason of Prince Hall Freemasonry.
 He was also chairman of the trustee board of William H. Patterson Elks Lodge in Phoenix, and helped plan the building of the Elks lodge building at 1007 South Seventh Avenue, which was finished a few months before his death.